ez2rok/ez2rok.github.io/_teaching/2022-spring-COMS-1404.md

 * [Course Syllabus](https://docs.google.com/document/d/1hz2_GXo_EtuY2-UnV4Kb8dLMj_hkXHx1G0u0G0vcRN4/edit)
 * Serve as a workshop assistant for ESP where I help teach a weekly class to 10+ freshmen
-* Awarded Columbia Community Building Award for excellence in teaching and fostering a sense of community
+* Awarded Columbia Community Building Award for excellence in teaching and fostering a sense of community in ESP